AdithyaRaj672/EH_sem3_2025_Notes/1st Assignment/README.md

 ## Conclusion
 This mini port scanner demonstrates fundamental network scanning concepts using basic bash features.
 While simple, it effectively illustrates TCP connection testing, file logging, and user interaction patterns commonly used in network security tools.

-**Remember**: Always use responsibly and only on systems you're authorized to test!